Venezuelan Transition Diary

 Wednesday, January 7, 2026

-Here I was on January 21, 2017, the first day of Trump’s first presidency, at the Women’s March on Washington.
+Here I am on January 21, 2017, the first day of Trump’s first presidency, at the Women’s March on Washington.

 I deeply reject Trump’s authoritarian turn in the United States, just as I celebrate the fall of Nicolás Maduro in Venezuela.
 I dare to hope that democracy might finally return to my country of birth, even as I worry about the global implications of the budding revival of the Monroe Doctrine.

 This is not a contradiction.
 It’s simply me, one person, trying to hold on to a set of values in a world that’s not as neat as a theory text dissected in a seminar room or a curator’s label framing an artwork on a gallery wall.
 Life is messy.
-It unfolds between our certainties, in the spaces they can’t explain.
+Brutally messy.

 Tuesday, January 6, 2026